Homaei/DigitalTwin-Water-ML/README.md

 # Water Consumption Forecasting Using Digital Twins and AI/ML

 ## Overview

-This project focuses on forecasting water consumption using machine learning (ML) and artificial intelligence (AI) models, leveraging data from **Digital Twins** implemented for various villages in Spain.
-Digital Twins provide daily real-time and historical data for water consumption, allowing for accurate predictions and enhanced resource management.
+This project focuses on leveraging machine learning (ML) and artificial intelligence (AI) models for water consumption forecasting, using data collected through **Digital Twins** implemented across various villages in Spain.
+By providing real-time and historical data, these Digital Twins enable more accurate predictions and optimized resource management.

-We implemented a digital twin system that collects data from various sources, such as water meters, meteorology stations, and programmable logic controllers (PLCs).
-The data is then processed using AI/ML models to predict water consumption and detect leakages.
+Our digital twin system aggregates data from water meters, meteorological stations, and programmable logic controllers (PLCs).
+It analyzes this data using AI/ML models to forecast water consumption and detect possible leaks, thereby improving overall efficiency in water resource management.

+Accurate water consumption forecasting is vital for effective resource management, infrastructure planning, and sustainability.
+This report compares various time series forecasting models for predicting water consumption over 6-month and 18-month horizons.
+The models include traditional statistical methods, like the Prophet model with custom seasonalities and regressors, and more advanced machine learning approaches like XGBoost, LightGBM, and LSTM neural networks.

+We applied advanced feature engineering to improve predictive performance, incorporating lag features, rolling statistics, and domain-specific variables such as maximum temperature and day of the week.
+Both Prophet and LSTM models were optimized through hyperparameter tuning, including techniques like dropout layers, learning rate adjustments, and stacking ensemble methods.

+The five top-performing models for the 6-month and 18-month forecasts were evaluated using key performance metrics, including Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and Mean Absolute Percentage Error (MAPE).
+The following sections present the detailed results.

 | No | Model                                                                                          | 6 M MAE | 6 M RMSE | 6 M MAPE | 18 M MAE | 18 M RMSE | 18 M MAPE |